DevZest/RDO.Net/src/Docs/articles/programming_rdo_wpf/validation.md

 * Model validator: As explained in <xref:model_validation>, you can define validators in your model via validation attributes and custom validators.

+* Scalar validator: You can use <xref:DevZest.Data.Presenters.Scalar`1.AddValidator*> API to add scalar validator, as demonstrated in `ValidationUI` sample.
+Additionally, you can override <xref:DevZest.Data.Presenters.BasePresenter.ValidateScalars*> method to implement custom scalar validator cross multiple scalar data.

 * Async validator: Validation against external source such as web requests, database calls or some other kind of actions which require significant amount of time.
 For example, in a user registration form, to validate whether the entered email address is already registered.
 You can add async validator to your data presenter via `AddAsyncValidator` API of your template builder, as demonstrated in `ValidationUI` sample:

 ```csharp